openstack/nova-specs/specs/zed/approved/pci-device-tracking-in-placement.rst

   names for different VFs under the same parent PF, this is considered bad practice and unnecessary complexity.
 Such configuration will be rejected.

-  If different traits need to be supported on a PF than its children VFs then it is suggested to match the PF and its VFs in two separate ``device_spec`` entries and differentiate the PF and VF traits by namespacing them, e.g.: CUSTOM_PCI_PF_XXX and CUSTOM_PCI_VF_YYY

 .. note::

   Nova will detect if the ``resource_class`` or ``traits`` configuration of an already reported device is changed at a nova-compute service restart.
-If the affected device is free the Nova will apply the change in Placement but if the device is already allocated then the nova-compute service will refuse to start.
+If the affected device is free then Nova will apply the change in Placement.
+If the device is allocated then changing the ``resource_class`` would result in removing of existing allocations which is rejected by placement and therefore the compute service will refuse to start.

 .. note::